Contingency plan for lengthy tarmac delays

 The KLM Operations Control Centre (OCC) is responsible for the overall coordination and compliance to the plan.
 They will work closely with airport customer service, flight operations and in-flight service to carry out the plan at station and flight level.

 The plan builds upon the standard operating procedures now in place to handle extended on-board delays and diversions.
 All stations have identified resources and developed procedures that will allow them to effectively bring a plane off the runway and open the door, giving the customers the opportunity to deplane within specified time limits.
 All US airport stations served by KLM, including regular U.S. diversion airports, have coordinated with the airport authority, the terminal operators, Customs and Border Protection and the Transportation Security Administration to meet the tarmac delay rule’s requirement.
 This includes back-up methods for inoperative equipment and provisioning and servicing aircraft.
-In-flight announcements will be made every 30 minutes, while the aircraft is delayed.
+In-flight announcements will be made when the departure or arrival delay (including arrival at a diversion airport) exceeds 30 minutes, and thereafter as soon as updated information becomes available.
 The announcement will at least: Identify the reason for the delay.
 Explain the possible effect of the DOT's tarmac delay rule.
-Advise customers of the opportunity to deplane, if this option exists.
+In-flight announcements will be made during a departure or arrival delay (including when the aircraft is parked at a diversion airport awaiting departure to the intended destination) notifying passengers they may deplane each time the opportunity exists to deplane at a suitable disembarkation location.
 Throughout the flight delay, communication between KLM’s Operations Control Centre (OCC) and the flight crew will be continual.
 Both the OCC and flight crew will monitor the general environment and wellbeing of the customers at all times.
 KLM will make best decisions considering the wellbeing of all customers aboard the affected flight.